DataGraph Reference Manual

 Reading time: 10 min

 DataGraph is a powerful tool for macOS that lets you create custom graphs using a visual, “no-code” approach.
-DataGraph uses an object-based process that makes it easy to transfer commands and settings between graphs and files.
+The program uses an object-based approach, which allows you to quickly transfer data, commands, and settings between graphs and files.

 Tip: Exploring the program is a great way to learn how it works.
 If you make a mistake, use ⌘-Z to undo.
 DataGraph has unlimited undo from the last time you opened a file.